Give us a missed call on

 If a tender is an invitation to bid for a project, a quotation is the formal response to the invitation with details on pricing or cost that does not change later.
 Quotation is an essential part of the tendering or bidding process.
 It is not an estimate but the actual cost of the project that the bidder/supplier is quoting for the tender.

-The key thing to keep in mind when you compare quotation and tender is that the whole process starting from publishing a request for tender to awarding a contract is referred to as the tender process.
+The key thing to keep in mind when you compare quotations and tenders is that the whole process, starting from publishing a request for tender to awarding a contract, is referred to as the tender process.

 Quotation vs. Tender